jhdavis8/sunset-melee/README.md

 ```
 Most intractions will require manual input.

-For the Graphical User Interface, it consists of JOptionPanes.
-The play should be mostly self explanitory, just follow the prompts.
+The Graphical User Interface consists of JOptionPanes.
+The play should be mostly self-explanatory, just follow the prompts.

 ### Goals

-Pick a player to build up your influence to try and dominate the world.
+Pick a player to build up your influence and try to dominate the world.
 ###### **DO NOT TRY TO USE THINGS OUTSIDE OF EUROPE!**
-Althouht they work, it is not optimized for this version.
+Although they work, it is not optimized for this version.

-You can lose by the following circumstances: Vicotry Points goes to +/- 20, if Defcon hits 0, or if you hold on to a scoring card through turns.
+You can lose by any of the following: if Victory Points goes to +/- 20, if Defcon hits 0, or if you hold on to a scoring card across turns.

-Anything else can be found here
+Anything else can be found here, as the game follows the rule book.
 ```
 http://www.gmtgames.com/nnts/TS_Rules-2015.pdf
 ```
-As the game follows the rule book.

 Happy World Domination!